03 Jan 2016

 Data replication happens from the master to the slave to assure the data consistency between the Hadoop clusters, and database replication reflects any change on the master database to the slave database.
 The master and slave are connected with a dedicated high-speed WAN (Wide Area Network).

 The master-slave architecture makes DR and HA possible when one of the data centers fails.
-Additionally the workload balancing between master and slave optimizes the query throughput1.
+Additionally the workload balancing between master and slave optimizes the query throughput.

 Failover and Disaster Recovery